You can request information here and discover all that Hofstra University has to offer your students.

 We invite you to get to know our community and all of the opportunities available to Hofstra students by visiting our campus in-person or virtually.

-To register for one of our Guidance Counselor Webinars or to view a previously recorded webinar, click the RSVP button below.
+To register for one of our Counselor Webinars or to view a previously recorded webinar, click here.

 Student Application Deadlines